Project overview

 AS-IS journey

-New to the Commerce team, I began by mapping the current experience and validating key pain points.
+I began by looking at the current experience and validating key pain points.

 The main pain point being the split account creation flow across TV and web.